jajk/node/README.md

 3、soketIO:this is first time when I typing socket demo using socket.io;

 4、webSocket:this is the html5 WebSocket API that is the next generation method of asynchronous communication from client to server.
 Communication takes place over single TCP socket using the ws (unsecure) or wss (secure) protocol and can be used by any client or server application

+5、JSONP:using node to write a demo about jsonp.